eldada/kubernetes-scripts/README.md

 # Kubernetes Scripts
-A collection of scripts for various tasks in [Kubernetes](https://kubernetes.io/).
+A collection of scripts and commands for various tasks in [Kubernetes](https://kubernetes.io/).<br>
+There were all written during my work with Kubernetes on various project.
+Enjoy and share.
+Contributions are more than welcome!

 ## Usage
 Each script has a `usage` function.
 See usage with